JohnDev19/AtlasUI/DOCUMENTATION.md

 ### Basic (11) · Layout (10) · Navigation (10)

-See the full component tables in the previous docs version — all counts and names unchanged from v0.1.8.

 ### Forms (14)

 `input`, `textarea`, `select`, `checkbox`, `radio-group`, `switch`, `slider`, `range-slider`, `date-picker`, `time-picker`, `number-input`, `avatar-upload`, `date-range-picker`, `form-field`